DavidsonGroup/flexiplex/index.md

 Here -u and -b give a pattern of the expected UMI and barcode sequence, in this instance wildcards of length 10bp and 16bp respectively, the exact sequences of the barcodes are provided through -k. -e and -f which are the maximum barcode and flanking sequence edit distances respectively may also need to be adjusted.
 As a guide we use -e 2 for 16bp barcodes and -f 8 for 32bp (left+right) flanking sequence.

+## Demutiplexing multiple barcodes

+Some barcoding schemes, such as visiumHD 3', split-seq, pip-seq etc, embed multiple barcodes at either or both ends of a read.
+These are often (but not always) accompanied by short spacer sequences and a UMI.
+Barcoding structures like this are best handled with multiple runs of flexiplex - where each run searchers for one the barcodes and adds it to the read id.
+Since flexiplex can read and write fastqs from standard IO, these mutliple searchs can all be done through pipingon the commanda line. e.g.:

+flexiplex [options to find BC1 + UMI] | flexiplex [options to find BC2] | flexiplex [options to find BC3] > final_out.fastq
+The read IDs in the final output will then have the following structure:
+@BC3_#BC2_#BC1_UMI#originalID

+To improve the identification of the barcode region, all flexiplex runs prior to the last one should switch read trimming off (-r false)(version 1.02.6+ only).

+As a concrete example.
+Imgaine we have a barcode structure like this:
+[UMI][ACA][BC1][TCTCTC][BC2][GTGTGT][BC3][TTTTTTTTTT], where the UMI and barcodes are all 8bp long.
+We could demultiple with:

+cat raw_reads.fastq |
+flexiplex -u "????????" -x "ACA" -b "????????" -x "TCTCTC????????GTGTGT????????TTTTTTTTTT" -k barcodes.txt -r false |
+flexiplex -x "ACA????????TCTCTC" -b "????????" -x "GTGTGT????????TTTTTTTTTT" -k barcodes.txt -r false |
+flexiplex -x "ACA????????TCTCTC????????GTGTGT" -b "????????" -x "TTTTTTTTTT" -k barcodes.txt -r true
+> final_out.fastq

+The edit distances for the flank sequence (-f) and barcode (-e) may need to be adjusted for the search length and number of barcodes. e.g. -e 1 would be reasonable when the barcodes are 8 bp long and there are ~1000 of them.

 ## Simple search

 Flexiplex can also be used to perform a simple error tolerant grep-like search of a single sequence, by define the sequence with -x and the required edit distance with -f.
 Matching reads will be printed to standard out.e.g.